jundalisay/superb/content/en/research/mohammad/quran/sura-002g.md

 Deaf, dumb, and blind—they do not understand.

-172-173.
-Muslims, <!--  Eat of the good things We have provided for you, and give thanks to Allah, if it is Him that you serve. --> Allah has forbidden you carrion, and blood, and the flesh of swine, and what was dedicated to other than Allah.
+{{< s v="172-173" >}} Muslims, <!--  Eat of the good things We have provided for you, and give thanks to Allah, if it is Him that you serve. --> Allah has forbidden you carrion, and blood, and the flesh of swine, and what was dedicated to other than Allah.
 But if anyone is compelled, without desiring or exceeding, he commits no sin.

-174. Those who conceal what Allah revealed in the Book, and exchange it for a small price— those swallow nothing but fire into their bellies.
+{{< s v="174" >}} Those who conceal what Allah revealed in the Book, and exchange it for a small price— those swallow nothing but fire into their bellies.
 And Allah will not speak to them on the Day of Resurrection, nor will He purify them, and they will have a painful punishment.

-175. It is they who exchange guidance for error, and forgiveness for punishment.
+{{< s v="175" >}} It is they who exchange guidance for error, and forgiveness for punishment.
 But why do they insist on the Fire?

 176. That is because Allah has revealed the Book in truth; and those who differ about the